HeatherAn/recommended-coding-practices/10-Using-Git-With-Branches.md

 Up to this point -where you have been working by yourself on a repo- **branching** can be understood as creating a **separate "copy"** of a repository at a given point in time, for a separate use.
 So that each branch is a different line of development.

 Now, branches are useful not only when you are working on a code by yourself, but also when coding in collaboration with others.
 When working individually on a code, you could for example have a branch called `testing` (for testing some functionality in the code) or a branch called `issue_X` to solve a specific issue with the code.
-When collaborating with others, each collaborator in charge of a specific task can work in a separate branch (each called `task_id`, with `id` being an identifier for the specific task), and merge to the *remote main* only after testing such task.
+When collaborating with others, each collaborator in charge of a specific task can work in a separate branch (e.g., each called `task_id`, with `id` being an identifier for the specific task), and merge to the *remote main* only after testing such task.

 ## How can I create more branches?